ClutchTools/Test-Bank/Whiteboarding/100_Light_Bulbs/README.md

 Please write a function to find this answer given a single number input of N=100

-Can you write a functio0n that solves this faster than linear time?
+Can you write a function that solves this in constant time?

 Example to give
 ```